shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/ArmCommander.rst

 Overview
 ~~~~~~~~~~~

 The SrArmCommander inherits all methods from the `robot commander <RobotCommander.html>`__ and provides commands specific to the arm.
-It allows to move to certain position in cartesian space, to a configuration in joint space
+It allows movement to a certain position in cartesian space, to a configuration in joint space
 or move using certain trajectory.

 Setup